Dive Deep Series: Sync.Map in Golang

 Entry-Level Atomicity

-Each entry's value is also stored behind an atomic.Pointer[any]
+Each entry's value is also stored behind an atomic.Pointer[any]:

 type entry struct {